 DC Voltage Brakes

 - No in-rush current

 - Easier UL process

 - Slower reaction time

 As you can see, there are some important differences between AC and DC brakes.
 Since KEB’s founding, we’ve believed that DC brakes are the best for any given application.
 For applications that require a quicker engagement time or a lower operating temperature, you simply need a controller for the brake to accomplish this.

-Finally, the construction of AC and DC brakes are different.
+Finally, the construction of AC and DC brakes is different.
 AC brakes typically feature a solenoid plunger and linkage mechanism.
 This provides a number of different wear parts that can potentially fail over time with repetitive cycling.
 The beauty of the DC brake design is in its simplicity.
 There is only one moving part – the armature – and it does not have any pivot points.
 This design is particularly well suited for high cycling applications.
-When considering the total lifetime cost of the different brake technologies, DC style brakes become very attractive.
+When considering the total lifetime cost of the different brake technologies, DC-style brakes become very attractive.

 Let's Work Together